Russia expands lockdown as deputies rush through coronavirus legislation

-Russia on Tuesday expanded a lockdown to curb the coronavirus outbreak as parliament rushed to approve tough legislation for violating quarantine rules and spreading false information.
-Out of 85 regions of the world's largest country by landmass, more than 40 moved to introduce a lockdown including the Primorsky Krai on the border with China in the east and the exclave of Kaliningrad in the west.
+Russia on Tuesday expanded a lockdown to curb the coronavirus outbreak as parliament rushed to approve tough penalties for violating quarantine rules and spreading false information.
+Out of 85 regions of the world's largest country by landmass, more than 50 have so far moved to introduce a lockdown including the Primorsky Krai on the border with China in the east and the exclave of Kaliningrad in the west.

 Parliament's lower house, the State Duma, on Tuesday hastily approved in all three readings draft legislation imposing severe punishments -- including up to seven years in prison -- for people breaking coronavirus quarantine rules.
 If a quarantine dodger were found guilty of causing a person's death or intentionally infecting many people, they would face up to five years in prison, and up to seven years if two or more people died.

-By the end of the day the State Duma was also expected to approve draft legislation imposing severe punishment -- including up to five years in prison -- for people convicted of spreading false information about the coronavirus and other life-threatening circumstances.
-Lawmakers also rushed through a bill allowing the government to introduce a state of emergency across the country.
+The State Duma also rushed through --- with little scrutiny -- legislation imposing severe punishment -- including up to five years in prison -- for people convicted of spreading false information about the coronavirus and other life-threatening circumstances.
+Lawmakers also approved a bill allowing the government to introduce a state of emergency across the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)